 - Take standard precautions, such as frequent hand washing, wearing a mask, and maintaining a physical distance of at least six feet from others while in the lobby, restrooms and other common areas of the building.

-- When possible, please purchase your tickets online and choose “Print at Home” or mobile delivery of your tickets.
-Your tickets can also be mailed if they are ordered at least one week in advance of the event.
+- When possible, please purchase your tickets online and choose “Print my tickets at Home” as the method of delivery of your tickets.
+Your tickets can also be picked up at the box office on the night of the event.
 If online ordering will not work for you, you can still order your tickets by phone through the box office by calling (440) 366-4040.

 - Since seating for events will be limited, and in order to limit lines and contact at the box office, it is still best to order your tickets in advance and not wait until show time to buy your tickets.
-If you must buy your tickets at the door before the performance, please plan to pay by credit card.
-We will not be accepting other forms of payment at this time.
+If you must buy your tickets at the door before the performance, please plan to pay by credit card, the preferred method of payment at this time.

 - Tickets will be scanned just before you enter the theater.
 Please hold your tickets so that the barcode on the end faces the usher to make it easier to scan without contact.